-Tuition, room and board, and other special fees for the Fall 2021 semester are due on August 1, 2021.
-If you’re unable to make the full payment you must sign up for a payment plan prior to August 1st.
+Tuition, room and board, and other special fees for the Spring 2022 Semester are due on January 1, 2022.
+If you’re unable to make the full payment you must sign up for a payment plan prior to August 1.

 Westminster College accepts check, electronic check, cashier’s check, traveler’s check, American Express, Discover, MasterCard, and Visa.
 All credit card transactions will be charged a 2.5% processing fee.
 Westminster does not accept cash at this time.

 If you have any questions about payments and payment plans, contact Student Account Services.